 Mining Museum of Asturias, Mining heritage museum in Samartín del Rei Aurelio, Spain.

-The Mining Museum of Asturias occupies a former coal washery building with a cylindrical central structure and two exhibition wings.
-The collection includes machinery, tools, and documents that document mining operations across several centuries.
+The Mining Museum of Asturias is a museum housed in a former coal washery in Samartín del Rei Aurelio, Spain, a building with a cylindrical central tower and two lateral wings.
+Its collection brings together machinery, tools, archive documents, and reconstructed underground sections that show how mining worked in the region.

 The community of curious travelers